rudderlabs/rudderstack-docs/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 rudder?.track("track_with_props", properties: [
             "key_1": "value_1",
             "key_2": "value_2",
-        ],options:option) // passing the rudderoption object containing custom integrations here
+        ],options:option) // passing the rudderoption object containing the list of destination(s) you specified
 ```
 {% endtab %}
 {% endtabs %}

 {% hint style="info" %}
-If you specify the custom destinations both while initializing the SDK as well as making an event call, then the destinations specified at the event level only will be considered.
+If you specify the destinations both while initializing the SDK as well as making an event call, then the destinations specified at the event level only will be considered.
 {% endhint %}

 ## External ID